-The Fire Safety (England) Regulations 2022 will, when they come into force on 23rd January 2023, impose a number of duties on responsible persons in relation to routine checking of fire doors, lifts and essential fire-fighting equipment.
+The Fire Safety (England) Regulations 2022 impose a number of duties on responsible persons in relation to routine checking of fire doors, lifts and essential fire-fighting equipment.

 A 'routine check' means a check, carried out in accordance with the relevant industry standard or any recommendations made by the manufacturers within a relevant manual, to ensure that any lift or piece of equipment is in efficient working order and in good repair.